 - Despite the overall trend of staying in their homes, some seniors are abandoning their suburban homes for apartments in the city.
 According to an article in The New York Times, this is especially true of New York, which has highest proportion of renters over age 60 of any city in the nation.

 - The growth of the home care industry and services making homes more accessible mean that if they can afford it, more seniors can stay in their own homes longer.
 Technology may also help keep seniors safe at home without the need to hire expensive hands-on home care.

-There are some interesting comments posted on The Washington Post article, one woman telling how neighbors stepped in to help ailing seniors, and another commenting on how much harder it is to move in your 70s and 80s, suggesting that homeowners should be more proactive about downsizing in their 60s when they're more able to take this step on their own.
+There are some interesting comments posted on The Washington Post article.
+One woman tells how neighbors stepped in to help ailing seniors, and another comments on how much harder it is to move in your 70s and 80s, suggesting that homeowners should be more proactive about downsizing in their 60s, when they're more able to take this step on their own.